 - a. signs should be provided at such a level and in positions which enable people to read them during periods of peak usage.
-The signs should also be placed facing both lateral and transverse directions to enable people entering the concourse from any entry point, especially vomitories, to make a quick decision regarding which direction to take in order to reach their intended destination; - b. where possible, natural lighting should be maximised in order to assist in the safe and efficient flow of people towards exits, and to create a more comfortable environment; - c. contrasting colours, for example on floors, walls, fittings, handrails and furniture, are recommended as these will be of benefit to all spectators and greatly assist the safety of those who have a visual disability; - d. the flooring of concourses should be slip-resistant, in particular in areas where spillage is likely (for example, around catering outlets), and in areas where rainwater can be tracked in from vomitories and external areas; - e. where concourses form part of an emergency evacuation route they should be designed to be a very low fire risk.
+The signs should also be placed facing both lateral and transverse directions to enable people entering the concourse from any entry point, especially vomitories, to make a quick decision regarding which direction to take in order to reach their intended destination; - b. where possible, natural lighting should be maximised in order to assist in the safe and efficient flow of people towards exits, and to create a more comfortable environment;

+- c. contrasting colours, for example on floors, walls, fittings, handrails and furniture, are recommended as these will be of benefit to all spectators and greatly assist the safety of those who have a visual disability and disabled spectators generally; - d. full account should be taken of light reflectance values (LRV).
+LRV's are used to calculate colour contrasts between signage and other physical objects (against walls surfaces etc).
+The LRV scale runs from 0 (fully absorbing surfaces like black) to 100 (reflective surfaces like white).
+Colour blindness experts recommend a minimum LRV differential of 30.
+An LRV differential of 70 provides a good contrast ratio; - e. the flooring of concourses should be slip-resistant, in particular in areas where spillage is likely (for example, around catering outlets), and in areas where rainwater can be tracked in from vomitories and external areas; - f. where concourses form part of an emergency evacuation route they should be designed to be a very low fire risk.
 For example, having at least a 30 minutes fire resistance from catering and other outlets which may contain a fire risk.
-Consideration may also need to be given to the provision of smoke containment and/of extraction measures; - f. at grounds where areas of viewing areas are segregated, the design of concourse areas should ensure that any divisions do not exclude the provision of amenities in one part of the concourse; - g. the planning of concourses, whether new or for refurbishment, should take into account the service needs of all facilities, and other safety management details such as the location and type of litter bins and the provision of shelving for refreshments.
+Consideration may also need to be given to the provision of smoke containment and/or extraction measures; - g. at grounds where areas of viewing areas are segregated, the design of concourse areas should ensure that any divisions do not exclude the provision of amenities in one part of the concourse; - h. the planning of concourses, whether new or for refurbishment, should take into account the service needs of all facilities, and other safety management details such as the location and type of litter bins and the provision of shelving for refreshments.
 These should not be sited in such a way as to impede passage through egress routes.